“In its beginnings, music was merely chamber music, meant to be listened to in a small space by a small audience.” - Gustav Mahler.

 Thematic Programming

 Our concert programs are carefully organized around a central theme or idea.
-This principal - called Thematic Programming - plays a crucial role in engaging audiences and providing an enriching musical experience.
+This principle - called Thematic Programming - plays a crucial role in engaging audiences and providing an enriching musical experience.
 We use music to tell stories and connect audiences to history, revealing the times and lives of the people who created and performed these works while providing opportunities for musicians and ensembles to present unique interpretations and connections between diverse repertoire, forging a deeper connection between the performers and the listeners.

 Meet the Leaders of the Horizon Series